James-HoneyBadger/Project_Golem/CODE_OF_CONDUCT.md

 ## Learning and Exploration Context

-HB Game Of Life is designed to help people explore cellular automata and simulation concepts.
+Project Golem is designed to help people explore cellular automata and simulation concepts.
 We place special emphasis on:

 * Creating a welcoming environment for experimentation and curiosity